pbrogan12/chem/Chapter-4.md

  ---

  > A **conditional probability** of an event is a probability obtained with the additional information that some other events has already occurred.
 P(B|A) denotes that conditional probability of event B occurring, given that event A has already occurred.
-P(B|A) can be found by dividing the probability of events A and B occuring by the probability of event A:
+P(B|A) can be found by dividing the probability of events A and B occurring by the probability of event A:

  ---